amiller/dstack-tee-services/dstack-keymanager/README.md

 `http://dstack-keymanager/sealkey`

-This provides a sealing key.
-Further key derivation is up to you
+This provides a sealing key, uniquely derived for each pod that invokes it.
+Further key derivation within a pod is up to that pod to do for itself.

 ### Ethereum-friendly attestation